 Symptoms of Bipolar Disorder

 Individuals with bipolar disorder experience unusually intense emotional states that occur in distinct periods called “mood episodes.”
-One state of mind is called a manic episode and it usually involves being in an overly joyful or overexcited state.
+One state of mind is called a manic episode and usually involves being overly joyful or overexcited.
 The other state of mind is a depressive episode, which makes the individual extremely sad or hopeless.
 Sometimes, a mood episode called “mixed state” may involve symptoms of both mania and depression.

-It would not be unusual for an individual experiencing an episode of bipolar disorder to experience a number of manic or depressive symptoms for most of the day, nearly every day, for a week or longer.
-Sometimes symptoms are so severe that the individual cannot function normally at work, school, or home.
+It would not be unusual for an individual experiencing an episode of bipolar disorder to experience several manic or depressive symptoms for most of the day, nearly every day, for a week or longer.
+Sometimes, symptoms are so severe that the individual cannot function normally at work, school, or home.